-Scenario 2: Dr B is currently using URL links in text to link to multiple reading lists.
+Scenario 2: Dr B is currently using URL links in the text to link to multiple reading lists.

 Advice: Replace the URLs with the reading list resource.

 Why?
 The options to link to specific sections of a reading list and display the reading list among the content will maintain its prominence.
-Whilst annual maintenance is required, it is less onerous than replacing links in text.
+Whilst annual maintenance is required, it is less onerous than replacing links in the text.

-Scenario 3: Professor C is attracted by flexibility of the reading list resource but is concerned about maintenance.
+Scenario 3: Professor C is attracted by the flexibility of the reading list resource but is concerned about maintenance.

 Advice: Professor C should try the resource in a small pilot to help weigh the benefits to students against the ‘cost’ of annual maintenance.